 2. Your Credit Can't Recover

 A lot of people are under the impression that once you've fallen prey to bad credit, you can never recover from it.
 It's the end of the world!
 That is completely false.
 Bad credit is not a life sentence.
-It is, indeed, possible to improve your credit, build it up, and come to have an excellent credit score that will enable you to borrow money, rent apartments, get a credit card, etc. and will open up financial transactions that were previously denied to you.
+It is, indeed, possible to improve your credit, build it up, and come to have an excellent credit score that will enable you to acquire a loan, rent apartments, get a credit card, etc. and will open up financial transactions that were previously denied to you.

-3. Credit Is Difficult To Build Up
+3. Credit Is Difficult to Build Up

 - Pay your bills on time - do you know how important it is to pay everything by the date it's due?
 Set up direct debits to make sure you never miss a payment.

 - Repay a loan diligently - a very effective way to build up credit is to get a loan specifically for that purpose.
 You see, if you pay back a loan on time, with no issues, that demonstrates financial responsibility and will improve your credit.

 4. Bad Credit Will Impact You Even After You've Improved It